degauss-org/geocoder/README.md

 ## Installation

-This software was designed and tested only on Linux Ubuntu.
+This software was designed and tested only on Linux Ubuntu and CentOS.
+The following install instructions are for Ubuntu; see the section at the bottom of this file for CentOS install instructions.

 ### Requirements